Homemade coffee ice cream recipe using milk and cream infused with whole coffee beans.

 - 1/4 teaspoon finely ground coffee (press grinds through a fine mesh sieve)

-3 Reheat the milk and coffee mixture, on medium heat, until again hot and steamy (not boiling!).
+3 Temper the egg yolks: Reheat the milk and coffee mixture, on medium heat, until again hot and steamy (not boiling!).
 In a separate bowl, whisk the egg yolks together.
 Slowly pour the heated milk and coffee mixture into the egg yolks, whisking constantly so that the egg yolks are tempered by the warm milk, but not cooked by it.
 Scrape the warmed egg yolks back into the saucepan.

 5 Pour the custard through the strainer and stir it into the cream.
 Press on the coffee beans in the strainer to extract as much of the coffee flavor as possible.
 Then discard the beans.
 Mix in the vanilla and finely ground coffee, and stir until cool.